JuliaDataScience/JuliaDataScience/contents/dataVis.md

 # Data Visualisation {#sec:dataVis}

 Data visualisation it is a vital part of almost any data analysis process.
-Here, in this chapter we will consider several libraries that can be used in Julia, namely Plots, Makie and AlbegraOfGraphics specially usefull for tabular data.
+Here, in this chapter, we will consider several packages that can be used in Julia, namely `Plots.jl`, `Makie.jl` and `AlgebraOfGraphics.jl`.
+The latter is especially useful for tabular data.

 - Overview of the JuliaPlots ecosystem

 ## Plots.jl {#sec:plots}
 Plots is ....

 The default backend is GR.